EnergySystemsModellingLab/MUSE_OS/docs/inputs/toml.rst

    Criteria checking whether the demand has been met.
 Defaults to -0.1.

 excluded_commodities
    List of commodities excluded from the equilibrium considerations.
-Defaults to the list `["CO2f", "CO2r", "CO2c", "CO2s", "CH4", "N2O", "f-gases"]`.

 plugins
     Path or list of paths to extra python plugins, i.e. files with registered functions